sparsh-goil/IR-NLP/README.md

 https://github.com/jhlau/doc2vec

-4. This code is tested using tec evalutaion tool.
+4.This code is tested using tec evalutaion tool.
 To download it go to website:

 https://trec.nist.gov/trec_eval/

-5. Now the installation procedure is available in Trec_evaluation.ipynb file.
+5.Now the installation procedure is available in Trec_evaluation.ipynb file.

 # Files